zimolzak/active-learning/Readme.md

 The adjudicated concept goes out-of-date as new record types are added.
 Finally, it is hard for the end-user to understand, validate, or adapt adjudicated concept

+In active learning, the system tries to choose the next example to present to the user and request a label for so as to minimize the number of labels the user will need to provide to train a high quality machine learning algorithm.
+*Need some more stuff about active learning.*

 This is related to multiple other problems and prior work.
 *OMOP (or other data models) [needs expansion on this item].*
 The LOINC standard has been developed to identify clinical laboratory test results; previous authors have described mapping their local data to this standard.
 (Khan AN, Griffith SP, Moore C, Russell D, Rosario AC Jr, Bertolli J. Standardizing laboratory data by mapping to LOINC.
 J Am Med Inform Assoc.
 2006 May-Jun;13(3):353-5.)